Zone defense: Lacrosse

 In lacrosse, a zone defense is not as often as the normal man defense.
 It has been used effectively at the D-III level by schools such as Wesleyan University.
 They almost always use a 6-man “backer” zone, where they have three guys up top and three guys down low and they try to stay in their zone and not rotate as much as possible.
 When teams are man down, many teams employ a “box and one” zone defense, where the four outside players stay in their designated zone while the fifth player follows the ball while staying on the crease man.

 Netball

 Netball is a sport similar to basketball with similar strategies and tactics employed, although with seven players per team.
 Zone defense is one of the main defensive strategies employed by teams, along with one-on-one defense.
 Common variants include center-court block, box-and-two zone, diamond-and-two zone, box-out zone and split-circle zone.

-Ultimate

-Ultimate allows for a number of zone defence tactics, usually employed in poor (such as windy, rainy or snowy) conditions, to discourage long passes and slow the progress of the opposition's movement.